 Site and Soil: 1/2 day to full sun and well drained soil

-Pollination Requirements: Perfection does require an additional alternate variety as a pollinizer for fruit production
+Pollination Requirements: Perfection does require another variety of apricot nearby as a pollinizer for fruit production.

 Hardiness: Hardy to minus 25º F